Frequently Asked Questions

 Why does the donation form stipulate that there is ‘no guarantee’ a donation will be granted to a preferred project?

-Donations through the ACF are actually gifts to Creative Partnerships Australia.
-It is Creative Partnerships Australia that holds the Deductible Gift Recipient status to be able to receive and issue tax deductible receipts for contributions – not the registered project.
+Donations through the ACF are actually gifts to the ACF.
+It is the ACF that holds the Deductible Gift Recipient status to be able to receive and issue tax deductible receipts for contributions – not the registered project.

-It’s important for both donors and artists to understand that for a donation to Creative Partnerships Australia to be tax deductible, in other words for it to be considered an unconditional gift, no guarantee can be given as to how the donation will be spent.
+It’s important for both donors and artists to understand that for a donation to the ACF to be tax deductible, in other words for it to be considered an unconditional gift, no guarantee can be given as to how the donation will be spent.

 Donors are required to agree to this in the Donor Terms and Conditions when they make a donation.